binothman/react-nested-route/README.md

 [![Build Status](https://travis-ci.org/binothman/react-nested-route.svg?branch=master)](https://travis-ci.org/binothman/react-nested-route)

-Make nested route simple and reusable.
+Make nested route simple and useful.
+This package helping you to create nested route in a simple way. render your sub-component directly when router URL call without write any specific code, just declare Parent and Childern router and will render automaticaly.

 ## Install via NPM